 All SNPs include integrated prescription drug coverage.
 The coverage must comply with the Medicare Part D benefit as described in the Medicare Basics section.
-Each SNP, however, has its own formulary.
+C-SNPs, however, have their own formulary.

 Always review each of the consumer's current prescriptions to confirm: